Pathwidth of 2-Layer $k$-Planar Graphs: Lower Bound

-Suppose that there is a search strategy $S$ with cost $k + 1$.
-For a contradiction, we assume that there is no recontamination by \cref{lem:no-recontamination}, and employ the following observation, which is almost the same as \cite[Observation 3.2]{DBLP:journals/dam/EllisW08}.
+Assume for contradiction that $\pw(G_k) = k$.
+Then, there exists a search strategy $S$ with cost $k + 1$.
+We further assume that $S$ does not cause recontamination by \cref{lem:no-recontamination}, and employ the following observation.
+This is almost the same as \cite[Observation 3.2]{DBLP:journals/dam/EllisW08}.

-\begin{observation} If a row $r \in [k]$ has both contaminated and clean edges, there must be at least one guard on the row $r$.
+\begin{observation} If a row $r \in [k]$ has both contaminated and clean edges, then there must be at least one guard on the row $r$.
 This property also holds for every column $c \in [3k+6]$. \end{observation}

-We first observe that any of the rows $1, \dots, k$ cannot be cleaned before cleaning at least $2k + 5$ columns in $S$.
-Otherwise, by \cref{obs:partly-cleaned}, when a row is cleaned for the first time there exists at least $(3k + 6) - (2k + 4) - (k + 1) = 1$ column with no guard and edges all contaminated, which leads to recontamination.
+First, observe that in the search strategy $S$, none of the rows $1, \dots, k$ can have become clean unless at least $2k + 5$ columns are already clean.
+Otherwise, there are at most $2k + 4$ clean columns and at most $k + 1$ columns with a guard on them, leaving at least one column that is neither clean nor has a guard on it.
+By \cref{obs:partly-cleaned}, this column has only contaminated edges and would hence recontaminate the row, contradicting the assumption that $S$ causes no recontamination.

-We then next observe that after cleaning $k + 2$ columns, each of the rows $1, \dots, k$ must contain a clean edge in $S$.
-Otherwise, there exists a row with edges all contaminated and hence we must place guards on at least $k + 2$ intersections with the clean columns to prevent recontamination, which contradicts the cost of $k + 1$.
-Hence, combined with the previous observation, at least $k$ guards must always be on the rows $1, \dots, k$ while the number of clean columns is in $[k + 2, 2k + 4]$.
+Next, observe that once $k + 2$ columns become clean, each of the rows $1, \dots, k$ must contain a clean edge in $S$.
+Otherwise, there exists a row with all its edges being contaminated.
+Hence, to prevent recontamination, we must place guards on at least $k + 2$ intersections with the clean columns, which contradicts the cost of $k + 1$.

-Let $c_{i}$ denote the $i$-th column to be cleaned.
-Note that two columns cannot be cleaned at the same step and hence this is uniquely determined.
-By \cref{obs:partly-cleaned}, when $c_{k + 2}$ becomes clean, at least one of $k + 2$ columns, $c_{k + 3}, c_{k + 4}, \dots, c_{2k + 4}$, has no clean edge.
+Combining the above two observations and \cref{obs:partly-cleaned}, if the number of clean columns is in $[k + 2, 2k + 4]$, there must be at least one guard on each of the rows $1, \dots, k$.
+Let $c_{i}$ denote the $i$-th column to become clean.
+Note that two columns cannot become clean in the same turn and hence this is uniquely determined.
+By \cref{obs:partly-cleaned}, when $c_{k + 2}$ becomes clean, at least one of the $k + 2$ columns, $c_{k + 3}, c_{k + 4}, \dots, c_{2k + 4}$, has no clean edge.
 Let $c$ be such a column.
-After $c_{k + 2}$ is cleaned, at some step the edge $\{(k + 1, c), (k + 2, c)\}$ is cleaned.
-However, at this step there are at most $2k + 4$ clean columns, and hence $k$ vertices must be placed on the $k$ other rows.
-This implies that at this step there are at least $k + 2$ guards, which contradicts the assumption that the cost of the strategy $S$ is $k + 1$. \end{proof}
+Consider the turn when the edge $\{(k + 1, c), (k + 2, c)\}$ becomes clean.
+Right after this turn, there are still at most $2k + 4$ clean columns, and hence at least $k$ guards are placed on the $k$ other rows.
+This implies that there are at least $k + 2$ guards placed, which contradicts the cost of $k + 1$. \end{proof}